 Rotala Macandra is a pretty demanding plant, it requires acidic water, lots of iron, water movements, CO2, and lots of light.
 Without high light, it will rot away.

-Rotala Wallichii: This consists of a single stem, which does not branch in submersed from.
+Rotala Wallichii: This consists of a single stem, which does not branch in submersed form.
 Wallichii can reach 40 – 50 cm (15 – 20 inches) in height.
 Leaves in whorls are 10 to 12 mm long and only 1.25 mm wide (like needles), green or brown-green and the tips are often reddish or yellow-gold.